lilwon/lilwon.github.io/_pages/keyboards.md

 ---

 # Standby Keycap & Switches
-Here are some keycap sets that I have that aren't being used.
+Here are some keycap sets and switches that aren't being used.
-They get swapped around every once in a while.

 ## Keycap Sets
-* GMK Metrpolis R2
 * PBTFANS Kabuki-cho 歌舞伎町 R2

 ## Switches
-* Gateron Baby Kangaroo 2.0
 * Kailh Box Winter